KLCC Park: Fountain Show, Hours & Visitor Tips

 Visiting KLCC Park as Part of a Kuala Lumpur City Tour

-KLCC Park works well as a stop within a broader Kuala Lumpur day — not necessarily as the only destination.
-Most visitors who come specifically for the park combine it with the Petronas Towers exterior, a walk through Suria KLCC, and the evening fountain show.
+KLCC Park works best as a stop within a broader Kuala Lumpur day, not as the sole destination.
+Most visitors who come specifically for the park pair it with the Petronas Towers exterior, a walk through Suria KLCC, and the evening fountain show.